itsToggle/plex_debrid/README.md

 >  **Please keep your libraries metadata agent as the default Plex metadata agent**
 >  </details>

-more personal media server setup instructions to come soon.

 ### 3) :page_facing_up: Setup plex_debrid:

 *The plex_debrid script can be run as a docker container (dockerized version) or by simply executing it with python 3 (standard version).*